CityRelay

 Is flexible letting exempt from other regulations, other than the RRA?

 Flexible letting combines all three letting models: short-term, mid-term, and long-term letting.
 If the property is used for long-term letting, it will be subject to the RRA provisions.
-Short-term rentals also have a 90-day limit, which London is currently enforcing strictly.
+Short-term accommodations in Greater London remain subject to planning rules, including a 90-night annual limit for temporary stays, unless planning permission allows otherwise.

 Other than that, all rental properties should comply with the local housing and building planning regulations.
-Properties should also meet the safety checks (electricity, gas safety, and EPC) and the licensing requirements of their local council.
+Properties should also meet safety checks (electricity, gas, and EPC) and the licensing requirements of their local council.

 City Relay can help with rental property compliance.
 Read about Compliance and Risk Management and how it boosts profitability.